Danielle's Place of Crafts and Activities

 Printable Bible Phrase Cards:

-Print out the pattern onto card stock, cut apart, and send home with each child.
-(Printable patterns available to members on The Resource Room and as an instant download above.)
+Printable Bible verse cards that can be sent home with your children are available to members on The Resource Room and as an instant download above.)

 Teaching Concepts: